marcusgmueller/pyAtmosLogger/README.md

 # pyAtmosLogger
 > **Warning**
-> This software is in development and currently not working.
+> This software is in development.

 Python serial data logger for Atmospheric Application.
 This software allows the serial data logging for multiple types of atmospherical serial instruments with a simple python-based syntax.
 Data can be automaticly converted to NetCDF-fileformat.